untitaker/watdo/README.md

 *   It should be more easily scriptable, by exposing CLI options.

 *   It should have unit tests.
+But before that the code needs to become more modular too.

 *   Indention of subsequent lines follows the markdown specification (four spaces or one tab), but looks really ugly if list indices are > 9.